ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 dune runtest
 ```

-For our case, our tests are running correctly producing the output:
+In our case, our tests are running correctly producing the output:

 ```
-Testing `Ocaml Gpt'.
+Testing `OCaml GPT'.
 This run has ID `ZZG9RBT8'.

   [OK]          Test GPT Partitions          0   correct-partition.